bwogit/CI_PP2_GAME/README.md

 # RPS Corner
-RPS Corner is an esquisse ,for fans of rock paper scissors, who just want to relax and indulge in their favourite game, while learning something new about the game and increase their general knowledge at the same time.
+RPS Corner is an esquisse, for fans of rock paper scissors, who just want to relax and indulge in their favourite game, while learning something new about the game and increase their general knowledge at the same time.
 Everything on this site is about Rock paper scissors.
 You are only a click away from your favourite social media link!!!!
 <br>
 View the live site [here](https://bwogit.github.io/CI_PP2_GAME/index.html)
 <br><br>